Chylynsky/Tuner/README.md

 ## Notes

 - When *LOG_ANALYSIS* macro is defined in *PitchAnalyzer.h*, *filter_log.m* and *analysis_log.m* Matlab files are generated
-	to application's LocalState directory allowing further inspection.
+	to application's *LocalState* directory allowing further inspection.
-- Best way to find these files is to search for them (AppData is a hidden folder) in *C:\Users\{username}\AppData*
+- Best way to find these files is to search for them in *C:\Users\username\AppData* (AppData is a hidden folder)
-- Tuner project's compilation is dependant on *DSP* project.
+- *Tuner* project's compilation is dependant on *DSP* project.

 ## Screenshots